pocomane/brewed-in-the-apocalypse/bita-strong.md

 - Mechanical limb are possible, the steam sphere is normally carried like a backpack.
 The army have access to Mechas.

+That is all: discover and invent the rest during the game!

 __Characters__

-- Celeste Whitehorse is heir of the Whitehorse reign.
-She carry few golden coin and a ring that can prove her identity.
+- Celeste Whitehorse is the heir of the Whitehorse reign.
+She carries few golden coins and a ring that can prove her identity.
 Initial traits: Noble, Deception, Silent movements, Fencing, Hide, Dance, Command-inclined, Charm.
 - Kate Church was the head of the royal guard, now Celeste's bodyguard.
 She has a mechanical arm.
-Normally uses the steam sphere as a armor shoulder, but currently she is disguising it as an hump.
-Initial traits: Living Weapon, tactical assessing, Steal, Hide, Long resistance, Fast, Brutal, Restrain.
+Normally she uses the steam sphere as a armor shoulder, but currently she is disguising it as an hump.
+Initial traits: Living Weapon, tactical assessing, Steal, Stealth, Long resistance, Fast, Brutal, Restrain.
 - Ed Clockside is a steam engineer, and Celeste's childhood friend.
-He carry a bag with a lot of tools to deal with mechanical stuff.
-Initial traits: Pilot, Repair, Mechanics, Locks, Dextrous, Sabotage, Quinck understanding, Mechanics assessing.
+He carries a bag with a lot of tools to deal with mechanical stuff.
+Initial traits: Pilot, Repair, Mechanics, Locks, Dextrous, Sabotage, Quick understanding, Mechanics assessing.

 __Harms examples__ hand wound (shoulder, legs, etc), mental stress, low